MitchellSparrow/Coronavirus-Tracking-Mobile-App/README.md

 The API can be found [here](https://github.com/ExpDev07/coronavirus-tracker-api)

+The API collects data from Worldometers which can be found [here](https://www.worldometers.info/coronavirus/)

 ## Getting Started with Flutter

 This project is a starting point for a Flutter application.